 We want our sketchbooks to be an inspiring archive of sketches, drawings and paintings and this aspiration can keep us from making any marks at all.
 This doesn’t mean you can’t have finished artwork in your book but if you have a goal of perfection, then it’s time to loosen the reins a bit.

 There’s often a difference between the art we want to create and what’s on the page and it can be off-putting.
 Your sketchbook is the place where the mistakes happen and the learning too.
 Nobody has to see your pages except you.
-It can help to see your sketchbook as a record of the progress you make.
+It can help to see your sketchbook as a record of your progress.

 Worried about wasting supplies

 I still worry about this sometimes.
 I was given many of my art supplies when I started and felt I’d be letting people down if I made “bad” art.
-Making good art means making some mistakes along the way.
+But making good art means making some uncomfortable mistakes along the way.

 Facing the blank page